ckcherry23/aisg-assessment/text-generation/README.md

 # Text Generation

-This project uses the Hugging Face Inference API with GPT-2 for text generation.
+This program uses the Hugging Face Inference API with GPT-2 for text generation.

 <!-- TODO: Add demo video -->